NataliyaMish/RoboticsND_MapMyWorld/README.md

-# RoboticsND_WhereAmI
+# RoboticsND_MapMyWorld

-This is repository for the second project of Udacity Robotics Software Engineer Nanodegree.
+This is repository for the fourth project of Udacity Robotics Software Engineer Nanodegree.

-It includes three ROS packages:
+It includes two ROS packages:
 * my_robot package - holds my robot and my world;
-* pgm_map_creator package - [ROS package](https://github.com/udacity/pgm_map_creator) to create simulated world map in pgm format;
 * teleop_twist_keyboard - [Teleop ROS package](https://github.com/ros-teleop/teleop_twist_keyboard) to control robot with keyboard

+Additonally, we will be using an [RTAB-MAP package](http://wiki.ros.org/rtabmap_ros) to map the robot environment.

 ## How to try them out?